Upsolver/dbt-upsolver/README.md

 Running this model will compile CREATE CONNECTION(or ALTER CONNECTION if exists) SQL and send it to Upsolver engine.
 Name of the connection will be name of the model.

 ## SQL copy job
 A COPY FROM job allows you to copy your data from a given source into a table created in a metastore connection.
 This table then serves as your staging table and can be used with SQLake transformation jobs to write to various target locations.
-More details on ["Upsolver SQLake copy-from"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/copy-from)
+More details on ["Upsolver SQL copy-from"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/copy-from)

-As a dbt model connection is model with materialized='incremental'
+As a dbt model copy job is model with materialized='incremental'
 ```sql
 {{ config(  materialized='incremental',
             sync=True|False,